Connect with us

 However, Good & Services Tax (GST) is a tax on domestic consumption.
 While we can expect wealthier individuals to spend more, and thus pay more GST, it can also be seen as a regressive tax – as it is a flat tax and impacts all buyers equally.

-To offset the effects of GST on the lower income group, the Singapore Government implemented a series of temporary offsets to support Singaporeans through the transition when GST rate was raised from 5% to 7% in 2007.
-In 2012, the GST Voucher scheme was introduced as a permanent scheme to carry on the transitional offsets and provide assurance that GST will not hurt the poor.
+To offset the effects of GST on the lower income group, the Singapore Government initially implemented a series of temporary offsets to support Singaporeans through the transition when GST rate was raised from 5% to 7% in 2007.
+In 2012, the GST Voucher scheme was made permanent to carry on the transitional offsets and provide assurance that GST will not hurt the poor.
 It is one of the permanent transfer schemes that help lower-income Singaporeans benefit from our tax system.

 The GST Voucher (GSTV) Scheme comprises four components that provide support for various household needs: Cash for immediate needs; MediSave for seniors to support their medical needs; U-Save to offset utilities bills; and S&CC Rebate to offset S&CC bills.